wendikristine/usdrcg.github.io/lawrence-information/scratch.md

 # Scratch Directory Use

 Slurm creates /scratch/$SLURM\_JOB\_ID when your job is running.
-If you want to modify or use this output, you could include a something like this in your job script:
+If you want to modify or use this output, you could include something like this in your job script:

 `SCRATCH="/scratch/$SLURM_JOB_ID"`